datacite/tasks/README.md

 ### About this repository

 This is the DataCite repository for tasks and other issues.

-DataCite users can add their ideas through [GitHub Issues](https://github.com/datacite/tasks/issues/new).
+> [!WARNING]
+> This repository is archived.
+If you have product feedback, visit the [DataCite Roadmap](https://datacite.org/roadmap.html) to learn how to contribute.